Key Topics for C++ Projects

 5. Web Browser

-This project develops a simple web browser using C++ and the Qt framework.
-It includes basic functionalities such as loading web pages, navigating forward and backward, bookmarking, and handling multiple tabs.
-The project utilizes Qt's WebEngine module for rendering web content.
+The project is going to develop a simple web browser in C++ with the Qt framework.
+The browser will implement basic functionality, like loading pages, navigating forward and backwards, bookmarking pages, and handling multiple tabs.
+The project will utilize the WebEngine module found in Qt for rendering web material.

 Time Required: 15–20 hours